 Patent Office Practice (3 credits)

-Remaining credits, if needed, can come from any of the following elective courses:
+Remaining credits, if needed, may come from any of the following elective courses:

 First Amendment (3 credits)

 Individual Research (intellectual property, technology, or media law) (1-3 credits)

 Sports and Antitrust Law (3 credits)

 Conflicts of Laws (3 credits)